EcoNet-NZ/inaturalist-to-cams/README.md

 ### Overview

 The system captures and stores:
-- **RecordedBy**: The iNaturalist user ID (as string) of the user who updated the most relevant observation field
+- **RecordedByUserId**: The iNaturalist user ID (as string) of the user who updated the most relevant observation field
+- **RecordedByUserName**: The iNaturalist username (as string) of the user who updated the most relevant observation field
 - **RecordedDate**: The date and time when the observation was last updated

 ### Implementation Details